Key Takeaways

 How to Evaluate a Healthcare Software Development Partner

-A team that has built consumer apps but no healthcare products is learning the regulatory context and EHR integration landscape for the first time during your project.
+A team that has built consumer apps but no healthcare products is learning the regulatory context and EHR integration requirements for the first time during your project.
 That learning has a cost, and it comes out of your budget.

 References from healthcare clients are the most reliable signal available.
 Ask specifically about HIPAA compliance processes and how the team handled situations where regulatory requirements conflicted with delivery timelines.
-A team that has navigated HIPAA security reviews, BAA negotiations, EHR vendor credentialing, and production incident response has built the institutional knowledge that accelerates your project.
+A team that has worked through HIPAA security reviews, BAA negotiations, EHR vendor credentialing, and production incident response has built the institutional knowledge that accelerates your project.

 An audit that returns "we'll improve your scalability" hasn't examined the system.
 Useful audits identify specific query patterns, missing indexes, unprotected data paths, and compliance gaps with a prioritized remediation plan.
 Momentum offers architecture reviews and tech audits as standalone engagements for teams evaluating their current state before committing to a larger development effort.